Mr-Tieguigui/COT-Generation-Benchmark/README.md

-Some papers on Generation of Chain-of-thought:
+# Some papers on Generation of Chain-of-thought:

-COT Survey:
+## COT Survey

 [Beyond Chain-of-Thought: A Survey of Chain-of-X Paradigms for LLMs](https://arxiv.org/abs/2404.15676v2#:~:text=Chain-of-Thought%20(CoT)%20has%20been%20a%20widely)